Hurricane Earl (2010): United States

 As Hurricane Earl moved away from the eastern Caribbean on August 31, the NHC began issuing storm watches for the United States East Coast.
 That day, a hurricane watch was issued for areas of North Carolina between Surf City and the Virginia border.
 A tropical storm watch was also issued south of this area to Cape Fear.
 The next day, a hurricane warning was issued for parts of the North Carolina coastline between Bogue Banks to the Virginia border and the hurricane watch was extended northward to Cape Henlopen, Delaware.
 Further watches and warnings were issued throughout the day, covering an increasingly large region of the coastline.
 By September 2, these advisories encompassed much of the East Coast from Bogue Banks, North Carolina to the United States-Canada border in northern Maine.
-A spokesman for the NHC, Dennis Feltgen, stated that not since Hurricane Bob in 1991 had such a large region of the U.S. East Coast been under threat from a hurricane.
+According to the NHC, Earl was the first major hurricane to threaten New England since Hurricane Bob in 1991.
 Cape Cod, Massachusetts was placed under a hurricane warning by this time and this remained in place until Earl was downgraded to a tropical storm the following day.
 The advisories gradually lessened in coverage as the storm moved away from the United States.
 The last warning in northern Maine remained in effect until the morning of September 4 when Earl approached landfall in Nova Scotia.

 On August 30, emergency officials in Massachusetts began early-stage emergency plans, ensuring that all communities had shelters, generators, sand bags and other disaster prevention materials.
 Officials in New York and New Jersey also responded to the threat of Earl.
 Evacuation plans were readied for Long Island and New York City; emergency officers in New Jersey also discussed the possibility of evacuating residents from low-lying areas along the coastline.
 Having experienced a fatality from a distant Hurricane Danielle earlier in August, officials in Maryland took the threat of Earl seriously.
 An estimated 250,000 people were expected to travel to the region for the Labor Day weekend, increasing the risk of loss of life from rip currents.
 Daily conference calls between state officials also began on August 30.
 In Suffolk County and Nassau County on Long Island, emergency officials prepared for winds in excess of 40 mph and warned that evacuations were possible.
+The Long Island Rail Road suspended service to the Hamptons before the storm.

 An administrator of the Federal Emergency Management Agency, Craig Fugate, cautioned that Earl's approach warranted a reminder for evacuation plans to be updated for the U.S. east coast, noting "It wouldn't take much to have the storm come ashore somewhere on the coast.
 The message is for everyone to pay attention."